nnikolov/inch/README.md

 ## Usage

-Place file in rails_app_path/lib and 'require "inch"'
+Place inch.rb in rails_app_path/lib and 'require "inch"'

 - `"5 1/4".to_inch + "1/8".to_inch`
 - `=> "5 3/8"`